Saints to Compete in Laker Invite in Erie, PA

 Stephanie Bundas Scores Hat Trick to Lead Saints

 For the sixth consecutive year, Howe led the team to earn an Association of Collegiate Water Polo Coaches All-Academic Award in 2016.
-The team was one of the 45 programs across the Division I, II and III levels to meet the criteria of achieving a 3.0 culumative team GPA.
+The team was one of the 45 programs across the Division I, II and III levels to meet the criteria of achieving a 3.0 cumulative team GPA.
 Siena accrued a 3.15 cumulative GPA.
+Siena had five members on the MAAC All-Academic team in 2016.

-In 2012 under Howe's guidance the Saints' boasted the MAAC Co-Defensive Player of the Year, Katie Ness.
+In 2012, under Howe's guidance the Saints' boasted the MAAC Co-Defensive Player of the Year, Katie Ness.
+Siena finished the season 9-21 and 4-8 in the conference.
+Four Saints were members of the All-Academic Team.

-In 2011, the Saints celebrated several landmark victories.
+In 2011, the Saints celebrated several landmark victories in a 10-16 season.
 On Senior Day, the team snapped a 24-match losing streak to Marist with a 7-6 win over the perennial MAAC power.
 The squad also broke an eight-game skid to Wagner with an 11-9 triumph.

-In 2010, Howe led the Saints to their second ever MAAC Tournament appearance.
-She won a personal-best 12 games during the season and for a second straight year, mentored a MAAC First Team selection in Camille Norman who broke the single-season program record with 84 goals.
+Howe led the Saints to their second ever MAAC Tournament appearance in 2010.
+She won a career-high 12 games during the season and for a second straight year, mentored a MAAC First Team selection in Camille Norman who broke the single-season program record with 84 goals.

 In 2009, Howe led the Saints to a 10-17 campaign and fifth place finished in the MAAC at 3-7.
 Additionally, Howe mentored MAAC Offensive Player of the Year Lauren Garrigan, who finished the 2009 season with a then program-record 83 goals.

-After posting a 1-9 record after filling out the remainder of the 2007 season, Howe took the program to new heights in 2008.
+After posting a 1-9 record while closing out the remainder of the 2007 season, Howe took the program to new heights in 2008.
 The Saints finished 11-20 overall and qualified for the MAAC Tournament for the first time in program history.
 For her efforts, Howe was named the 2008 Anaconda Sports MAAC Coach of the Year.

-During her assistant coaching tenure, Howe helped guide the Saints through a new era for the program which saw the team compete against three ranked teams and amass the deepest schedule in school history.
+While an assistant at Siena, Howe helped guide the Saints through a new era for the program which saw the team compete against three ranked teams and amass the most challenging schedule in school history.
 Prior to her appointment as head coach, Howe served as an integral part to the Saints 2007 record setting team which posted the most successful start in program history at 11-5.

 Prior to her stint in Loudonville, Howe embarked on her coaching career in 2003 while working with age group athletes through the Greater Philly Water Polo Club.
 In 2004 she served as the head coach at Friends Central High School in Philadelphia and has also coached at several water polo camps across the country.